sebw/AAP2-ServiceNow/README.md

 Save

-Refresh your Mobile app, you should see a service section appear in the lower menu.
+Refresh your Mobile app, you should now see a service section appear in the lower menu.

-Navigate to ServiceNow > Services > Software > Provision VM
+From your mobile phone, navigate to Services > Software > Provision VM

 Click "Order now"

 Click "Checkout"

-Go to AAP > Views > Logs
+In your web browser, go to AAP > Views > Logs

 You should see the workflow running